bosoninfo/Resource_Power-BI-Desktop/Chapter03_Transform-Data-with-the-Power-Query-Editor/README.md

 - Rename some of the column, right click the column and choose `Rename`, eg. rename "IMF[5]" as "IMF Estimate", change all the column names with issues.
 - Select row1, `Home` -> `Reduce Rows`, `Remove Rows` -> `Remove Top Rows`, input "1" under `Number of rows` to remove row1.
 - Note that each of the steps above is recorded in the right side bar.
 You can undo a step by click :x: next to it.
+- Lastly, fix the data type.
+Eg, for "IMF Estimate" column, it is predominantly numbers, but it also has some text and blanks.
+Highlight this column, go to `Transform` -> `Any Column`, change `Data Type: Text` to `Data Type: Whole Number`.
+- Some errors are thrown because we have some text value ("N/A") here.
+Hover over the column you see message showing "31% of the changes that were made here resulted in errors".
+If you wish, you can choose `Remove Errors`, you will remove all the rows with errors in it.
+But it is not recommended here because for those rows with errors we still have values we want to keep in other columns.
+Leave it as what it is first.
+- Set data type to `Whole Number` for "World Bank Estimate".
+It will pitch a few errors as well.
+- Go to "CIA Estimate" and change data type to `Whole Number`.
+You can notice the data type are show at the top of each column.
+- To apply the changes, go to `Home` -> `Close`, `Close & Apply` -> `Apply'.
+It says we have 33 errors, but we know where they are.
+Go to `Home` -> `Close`, `Close & Apply` -> 'Close & Apply'.
+- Notice that the field names are changed under `Report View` -> `Fields`.